-Musical Development of Children
+Musical Development of Children I

-Qualitative Research Methods in Music and Psychology
+Qualitative Research in Music

 West, J. J., & Bautista, A. (2021) Greater than the sum of its parts: Promoting systemness in music and arts teacher professional development.
 Arts Education Policy Review, 122(1), 54–64.

 West, J. J. (2020).
 Is music teacher professional development becoming more effective?
 Evaluating practice and policy in the U.S., 1993–2012.
 Journal of Research in Music Education.

 West, J. J. (2020).
 Understanding the process of proximate change following music teachers’ participation in large-scale conferences: A grounded theory.
 Bulletin of the Council for Research in Music Education, 225, 67–94.

 West, J. J. (2019).
 From the conference to the classroom: Elevating short-term professional development for lifelong learning.
 General Music Today, 31(1), 24–28.

 West, J. J., & Frey-Clark, M. L. (2019).
 Traditional versus alternative pathways to certification: Assessing differences in music teacher self-efficacy.
 Journal of Music Teacher Education, 28(2), 98–111.

 West, J. J. (2019).
 Social capital and music teacher professional development: Principle, policy, and practice.
 Arts Education Policy Review, 120(1), 33–44.